 How to apply:

-Foreign Relations: China's foreign policy; security and defence policies; EU-China relations; BRI; Digital and Health Silk Roads
+- Foreign Relations: China's foreign, security and defence policies; Belt and Road Initiative; EU-China and Europe-China relations

 These documents need to be submitted to us in English and placed in a single PDF file.
 Please make sure not to send us anything other than your CV and a cover letter.
 The subject of your email should include the keywords “MERICS internship” followed by your name.
 For example: MERICS internship – James Legge.